UniMath/agda-unimath/src/elementary-number-theory/reduced-integer-fractions.lagda.md

         ( div-right-gcd-ℤ (numerator-fraction-ℤ x) (denominator-fraction-ℤ x))))
 ```

-### The reduction of integer fractions is idempotent
+### The reduction operation on integer fractions is idempotent

 ```agda
 is-idempotent-reduce-fraction-ℤ :